 There has been some attempt to encourage Cloud use in Canada.
-You can try a new, free Canadian Cloud program, The Digital Accelerator for Innovation and Research (DAIR) from CANARIE, in partnership with Compute Canada and Cybera.
+You can try a new, free Canadian Cloud program from CANARIE, in partnership with Compute Canada and Cybera.
 The program “is designed to help entrepreneurs develop and test new products without prohibitive product development costs, so that Canadian companies can get a competitive foothold in emerging technology markets” says CANARIE.
 Unfortunately, its free use is limited to one year.

 “Building or even paying for computing infrastructure can be a huge cost and time impediment for high-tech innovators.
 The DAIR program effectively removes that hurdle,” says Jim Roche, President and CEO of CANARIE.
 “All Canadian entrepreneurs should think about how this rapid access to low-cost cloud computing can help them improve their businesses.”

 Do you use the Cloud?
 Please share your experiences in the comments below.

 Pollara: The Great Divide: IT Manager versus the IT User – The Cloud Promise

 Bank of Montreal Cloud Computing Study (Press Release)